 Characters with tragic backstories are as common as parentless Disney protagonists.
 Depressing pasts are widespread in the fantasy genre.
-Want to give a main character a rough edge and make readers feel sorry for her?
+Want to give a protagonist a rough edge and convince readers to feel sorry for her?
 Slap on some traumatic memories.

-Tragic backstories have become cliche, but that doesn’t mean sadness should be avoided.
-Even if our own histories are not as dramatic as our MC’s, we’ve all learned painful lessons from our mistakes.
+Tragic backstories have become cliché, but that doesn’t mean sadness should be avoided.
+Even if our own histories are not as dramatic as our protagonist’s, we’ve all learned painful lessons from our mistakes.
 Characters are reflections of real life.
 As such, they must have struggles and wounds too.

 Tying Backstory to Character

 If a character’s history hasn’t altered her, readers won’t care.
 Backstory must affect or control how she lives.
 Even if she has overcome the tragedies of her past, scars remain.
 She’s formed strong beliefs and ideals based on her experiences.